 Maintain Consistency and Balance while Updating the Resume

-Another helpful tip while updating your resume is to maintain consistency.
+Another helpful tip to maintain consistency with your resume.
 If your job descriptions have bullet points for your job roles and accomplishments under one job, be sure that the format is consistent for the other jobs listed.

 Your updated resume should be easy on the eyes for the person reading it.
 Make sure to leave plenty of white space to keep from overcrowding the resume.